Riau Islands: Economy

-The potential of natural wealth in the Riau Islands comes from mining and the manufacturing industries.
+The Riau Islands have been identified as a potential center of economic growth in Indonesia.
+In some areas (Batam, Bintan and Karimun), a pilot project for the development of a special economic zone is being pursued in cooperation with the Singaporean government.
+The implementation of the SEZ in Batam-Bintan-Karimun involves close cooperation between the central government, the local government, and the private sector.The potential of natural wealth in the Riau Islands comes from mining and the manufacturing industries.
 The manufacturing sector contributes more than 35% and the processing industry accounts for 15.26% of the economy in Riau Islands with oil and gas commodities.
 In addition to the mining sector, community economic activities are dominant in the agriculture, plantation and forestry sectors.
 Riau Islands economic growth continued to decline in the period 2011–2014, then increased in 2014.
-During the period 2011–2014, the economic performance of the Riau Islands had an average growth rate of 6.31%.

-In 2017, the manufacturing sector formed the largest GDP per share in the province, forming around 36.8% of the total GDP per share of the province.
+During the period 2011–2014, the economic performance of the Riau Islands had an average growth rate of 6.31%.In 2017, the manufacturing sector formed the largest GDP per share in the province, forming around 36.8% of the total GDP per share of the province.
 Based on the main commodities, mineral fuels, machinery and electrical equipment remain the mainstay trade of the Riau Islands.
 This type of commodity has not changed significantly compared to previous years.
 This needs to be considered given the expansion of the market must also be accompanied by an expansion of commodities both in quality and type.
 Export-oriented electronics manufacturing in Batam, for example, made up half of Indonesian electronics exports in 1991 with foreign companies alone employing 45,000 workers in 2020.